tenvecera/terraform-ansible-playbook/README.md

   version = "2.0.0"

   triggers {
-    # When any file with extension .yml will be changed in ansible except folder collections
+    # When any file with extension .yml will be changed in ansible directory
+except collections folder
     sha1(join("", [for file in fileset("${path.module}/ansible", "**/*.yml") : filesha1("${path.module}/ansible/${file}") if !startswith(file, "collections/")]))
   }